TanStack/query/docs/react/guides/paginated-queries.md

 **The UI jumps in and out of the `success` and `loading` states because each new page is treated like a brand new query.**

 This experience is not optimal and unfortunately is how many tools today insist on working.
-But not Tanstack Query!
-As you may have guessed, Tanstack Query comes with an awesome feature called `keepPreviousData` that allows us to get around this.
+But not TanStack Query!
+As you may have guessed, TanStack Query comes with an awesome feature called `keepPreviousData` that allows us to get around this.

 ## Better Paginated Queries with `keepPreviousData`